-I am a Vice Dean of the Faculty of Foreign Languages at Nguyen Tat Thanh University.
-Prior to my current position, I was the Head of the Division of Linguistics at Hoa Sen University.
+I am a Vice Dean of the Faculty of Foreign Languages and the Head of the Department of Translation and Interpreting at Nguyen Tat Thanh University.
 I received my PhD in Linguistics from the University of Massachusetts Amherst and my BA in English and Linguistics from the University of Minnesota.

 Here is my CV.